Anne of Green Gables, Mass Paperback

 Publisher's Description

-Read the timeless classic about the beloved Anne Shirley, a red-haired orphan with a fiery spirit, before the new NETFLIX series premieres and don’t miss the forward by Margaret Atwood, author of The Handmaid’s Tale, celebrating the 100th anniversary of this children’s favorite!
+Read the timeless classic about the beloved Anne Shirley, a red-haired orphan with a fiery spirit, behind the hit Netflix series Anne with an E—now celebrating a hundred years of this children’s favorite.

 Eleven-year-old Anne Shirley has never known a real home.
 Since her parents' deaths, she's bounced around to foster homes and orphanages.
 When she is sent by mistake to live with Matthew and Marilla Cuthbert at the snug white farmhouse called Green Gables, she wants to stay forever.
 But Anne is not the sturdy boy Matthew and Marilla were expecting.

-She's a mischievous, talkative redheaded girl with a fierce temper, who tumbles into one scrape after another.
-Anne is not like anybody else, the Cuthberts agree; she is special, a girl with an enormous imagination.
+She's a talkative redheaded girl with a fierce temper, who tumbles into one scrape after another.
+Anne is not like anybody else; she is a girl with an enormous imagination and boundless passion.
 All she's ever wanted is to belong somewhere.
 And the longer she stays at Green Gables, the harder it is for anyone to imagine life without her.

 Author Bio